The general terms and conditions of Hahn + Kolb Werkzeuge GmbH

 1. Delivery shall be subject to correct and punctual supply to the Supplier and availability of stock.
 This shall not affect the responsibilities of the Supplier in accordance with section X.

-5. If non-compliance with the delivery periods is attributable to events of force majeure or other interruptions for which the Supplier is not liable, such as war, terrorist attacks, restrictions on imports and exports, disruptions to transport and operations, or to any such incidents affecting subcontractors, the delivery periods shall be extended by the duration of the impediment.
-This shall similarly apply to measures relating to industrial disputes affecting the Supplier or its subcontractors.
-The contracting parties shall be entitled to withdraw from the contract if one of the impediments described in this paragraph (5) lasts for more than four months and it is no longer in the interests of one of the contracting parties to fulfil the contract due to said impediment.
+5. If non-compliance with the delivery periods is due to force majeure or other interferences for which the Supplier is not responsible, such as war, terrorist attacks, import and export restrictions, epidemics and pandemics, transport or business disruptions, including disruptions affecting the Supplier’s suppliers, the delivery periods shall be extended for a period equal to the duration of the impediment.
+This also applies to any industrial action affecting the Supplier or the Supplier’s suppliers.
+The contracting parties shall have the right to rescind the contract if any impediment according to this Clause V.5. lasts for more than four months and the performance of the contract is no longer of interest to either of the contracting parties because of such impediment.

 VII.
 Reservation of title